G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

 published: true
 toc:
     --1--Why automate the initial setup?: "why-automate-the-initial-setup"
-    --2--From the UI panel: "from-the-ui-panel"
+    --2--From the Customer Portal: "from-the-customer-portal"
     --2--From Gcore’s API: "from-gcores-api"
     --2--From Terraform: "from-terraform"
     --1--What is cloud-init?: what-is-cloud-init